VERSION 3.0 July 2022

 Data shared us is treated confidentially and protected against unauthorized access, damage or loss by technical and organizational measures.
-If you would like to learn more about how we protect your data technically, read “F. Data security” or click here.
+If you would like to learn more about how we protect your data technically, see “F. Data security” or click here.

 VII.
-Storage and deletion of data
+Storage and deletion

 VIII.
 Your rights

 The GDPR grants the person whose data is processed various rights with which the person can influence the data processing.
-For an overview of the rights and how you can exercise them, see “H. Your rights” or click here.
+For an overview of the rights and how you can exercise them, see “VIII.
+Your rights” or click here.

 A. Data you give us